GatoGraphQL/GatoGraphQL/layers/Engine/README.md

 ## What is PoP?

-PoP creates [Single-Page Application](https://en.wikipedia.org/wiki/Single-page_application) websites, by combining [Wordpress](https://wordpress.org) and [Handlebars](http://handlebarsjs.com/) into an [MVC architecture](https://en.wikipedia.org/wiki/Model-view-controller) framework:
+PoP creates [Single-Page Application](https://en.wikipedia.org/wiki/Single-page_application) websites, by combining [WordPress](https://wordpress.org) and [Handlebars](http://handlebarsjs.com/) into an [MVC architecture](https://en.wikipedia.org/wiki/Model-view-controller) framework:

-- Wordpress is the model/back-end
+- WordPress is the model/back-end
 - Handlebars templates are the view/front-end
 - the PoP engine is the controller